CoachLogix/ember-paper-stepper/README.md

 ### `{{#paper-stepper as |stepper|}}`

+- `currentStep` - defaults to `0` - this is the 0-indexed number of the current active step.
+Use this together with `onStepChange` to update steps.
 - `vertical` - defaults to `false` - this toggles the stepper between vertical and horizontal modes.
 - `linear` - defaults to `true` - if `true`, the user must pass through all the steps in a "linear" fashion.
 If `false`, the user is able to click on the steps at will, not following any particular order.
 - `alternative` - if `true`, the stepper will show an alternative form of the horizontal stepper detailed in the spec.
 Only works when `vertical` is falsy.
 - `mobileStepper` - if `true`, an *horizontal* stepper will turn into a mobile stepper if viewport width is below `599px`.
 - `onStepChange` - an action that is sent when a nextStep, previousStep or header button is pressed.
+Use this together with `currentStep` to update steps.
 - `onStepperCompleted` - an action that is sent when a nextStep button is pressed on the last step.

 This component yields a hash that contains a `step` component which you can use to define multiple steps.